Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 Event Sourcing

 Events are chronologically persisted in what’s called Event Store.
 For this to work consistently, the store has to be immutable, which means events are always appended but never changed or deleted.
-Furthermore, Event Sourcing allows us to shift from the conventional approach where retrieved data goes only for the last state of the domain object into reading the sequential stack of events, rehydrating the object until it gets into the latest state.

 Once again, no rule of thumb for the technology you use to implement Event Sourcing.
-Some good players in the market, such as Event Store do the job very efficiently, but I’ll be fully using Postgres as document database, reason why using MartenDB was the natural choice.
+Some good players in the market, such as Event Store do the job very efficiently, but I’ll be fully using Postgres as a document database, reason why using MartenDB was the natural choice.

 With Event Sourcing: